HomeMarketingIs Email Marketing Still Effective?

 Key Insight: If you’re only measuring direct email conversions, you’re undervaluing your email programme by at least 40%.
 Implement proper attribution tracking to see email’s real impact on your bottom line.

 The most successful companies use custom attribution models that reflect their specific customer journeys.
-They understand that email rarely works in isolation – it’s part of an ecosystem.
-But within that ecosystem, it’s often the catalyst that turns interest into action.
+Email rarely works in isolation.
+It’s part of an ecosystem, and within that ecosystem it’s often the catalyst that turns interest into action.

-Let’s get real about how people actually interact with emails in 2025.
-Forget what you think you know – consumer behaviour has shifted dramatically, and if you’re still operating on 2020 assumptions, you’re missing the mark.
+Let’s get real about how people actually use email in 2025.
+Consumer behaviour has shifted a lot, and if you’re still operating on 2020 assumptions, you’re missing the mark.

 Success Story: A UK-based fitness brand switched from batch sending to AI-optimised individual send times.
 Result?
 Open rates jumped from 19% to 31%, and click-through rates doubled.
 The same content, just delivered when each subscriber was most likely to engage.

 Subject lines matter more than ever, but not in the way you’d expect.
-Emojis?
-They work for some brands, tank for others.
-Personalisation?
-Adding someone’s name increases opens by 2.6%, but mentioning their recent purchase behaviour increases it by 14.3%.
-It’s behavioural personalisation that wins, not superficial tactics.
+Emojis work for some brands and tank for others.
+As for personalisation, adding someone’s name increases opens by 2.6%, but mentioning their recent purchase behaviour increases it by 14.3%.
+Behavioural personalisation wins, not superficial tactics.

-Honestly, the biggest trend I’m seeing?
-Subscribers are becoming more selective.
+The biggest trend I’m seeing is that subscribers are becoming more selective.
 They’re not opening everything, but when they open, they’re more likely to engage.
 Quality over quantity has become the subscriber mantra.

 Mobile dominates email opens at 61.9%, but desktop still rules conversions at 58.4%.
-This split creates a fascinating challenge for marketers.
+This split creates a fascinating challenge.
 Your email needs to capture attention on mobile but close the deal on desktop.

 The typical journey?
 Someone checks email on their phone during their commute, saves interesting messages, then revisits them on their laptop later.
-This behaviour pattern means your emails need dual optimisation – not just responsive design, but intentional content placement.
+This means your emails need dual optimisation: not just responsive design, but intentional content placement.

 Mobile readers spend an average of 11.1 seconds on an email.
-Desktop users?
-16.8 seconds.
+Desktop users spend 16.8 seconds.
 Those extra 5.7 seconds make all the difference for complex products or considered purchases.
-B2B emails see even more dramatic differences, with desktop engagement times nearly double that of mobile.
+B2B emails see even bigger differences, with desktop engagement times nearly double that of mobile.

 Tablet users are the dark horses of email engagement.
-They have the highest conversion rates (4.1%) and average order values (£94.50 compared to £67.30 for mobile).
-Yet most marketers lump tablets with mobile devices.
+They have the highest conversion rates (4.1%) and average order values (GBP 94.50 compared to GBP 67.30 for mobile).
+Yet most marketers lump tablets in with mobile devices.
 Big mistake.

-Gen Z checks email more frequently than Millennials.
+Gen Z checks email more often than Millennials.
 Shocked?
 You should be.
-They check email an average of 10 times per day, primarily on mobile, and they’re surprisingly responsive to marketing messages – if you speak their language.
+They check email an average of 10 times per day, mostly on mobile, and they’re surprisingly responsive to marketing messages if you speak their language.

 What works for Gen Z?
 Authenticity, social proof, and immediate value.
-They despise corporate speak and can smell BS from a mile away.
-User-generated content in emails sees 43% higher engagement from this demographic.
+They despise corporate speak and can smell nonsense from a mile away.
+User-generated content in emails sees 43% higher engagement from this group.
 They want to see real people using real products, not polished marketing shots.

 Millennials remain the sweet spot for email marketing.
 They’re comfortable with the channel, have disposable income, and appreciate personalisation.
 They respond best to storytelling and value-driven content.
 Sustainability messages, brand values, and community involvement stories resonate strongly.

-Gen X?
-They’re the forgotten goldmine.
+Gen X are the forgotten goldmine.
 Highest average order values, strongest brand loyalty, and they actually read long-form email content.
 They appreciate detailed product information, comparison charts, and expert recommendations.
-Don’t dumb down your content for this audience – they want substance.
+Don’t dumb down your content for this audience; they want substance.

-Boomers prefer email over any other digital communication channel for brand interactions.
+Boomers prefer email over any other digital channel for brand interactions.
 They open emails at the highest rate (24.1%) and are most likely to forward marketing emails to friends and family.
 They value consistency, clear formatting, and straightforward offers.
-No need for fancy interactive elements here – clean, simple, and direct wins the day.
+No need for fancy interactive elements here: clean, simple, and direct wins the day.

 What if you created completely different email strategies for each generation?
 Not just different subject lines, but entirely different content strategies, sending frequencies, and design approaches?
 Companies doing this see 45% higher overall engagement rates.

-Right, let’s talk about segmentation that actually moves the needle.
+Now let’s talk about segmentation that actually moves the needle.
 Not the basic “male/female” or “under 30/over 30” nonsense that passes for targeting in most companies.
-I’m talking about segmentation that makes your subscribers think you’re reading their minds.
+I mean segmentation that makes your subscribers think you’re reading their minds.

-Behavioural triggers are where email marketing transforms from a blunt instrument into a precision tool.
+Behavioural triggers are where email marketing turns from a blunt instrument into a precision tool.
 We’re tracking actions, not assumptions.
 Someone browses winter coats but doesn’t buy?
 That’s a trigger.
 Someone’s usage of your SaaS product drops 30%?
 Another trigger.
 Someone reads three blog posts about the same topic?
-You guessed it – trigger.
+Trigger.

 The average e-commerce site tracks 15-20 behavioural triggers.
-The top performers?
-They’re monitoring 50+ different actions and creating specific email sequences for each.
-It sounds overwhelming, but here’s the thing – once set up, these campaigns run themselves and print money.
+The top performers monitor 50+ different actions and create specific email sequences for each.
+It sounds overwhelming, but once set up, these campaigns run themselves and print money.

 MoEngage’s research shows that behaviour-triggered emails generate 5x higher revenue per email than broadcast campaigns.
-That’s not marginal improvement; that’s transformation.
-Yet 70% of brands still rely primarily on batch-and-blast tactics.
+That’s not marginal improvement.
+Yet 70% of brands still rely mainly on batch-and-blast tactics.

-My experience with a subscription box service illustrates this perfectly.
+A subscription box service I worked with is a good example.
 They were sending weekly newsletters to everyone.
-We implemented behavioural triggers: browse abandonment, engagement-based frequency, and predictive churn campaigns.
+We set up behavioural triggers: browse abandonment, engagement-based frequency, and predictive churn campaigns.
 Revenue per subscriber increased 312% in six months.
 Same list, same products, completely different approach.

-The tools available now are mind-blowing.
-Platforms can analyse hundreds of data points – from email engagement patterns to website behaviour, purchase history to customer service interactions – and create individual propensity scores for every subscriber.
+The tools available now are impressive.
+Platforms can analyse hundreds of data points, from email engagement patterns to website behaviour, purchase history to customer service interactions, and create individual propensity scores for every subscriber.

 Quick Tip: Start with predictive send-time optimisation.
 It’s the easiest predictive feature to implement and typically increases opens by 23% within the first month.

-But here’s the catch – predictive analytics requires data.
+But there’s a catch: predictive analytics requires data.
 Not just any data, but clean, organised, properly tagged data.
 Most companies fail here.
 They’ve got the tools but garbage data.
-Remember: sophisticated algorithms can’t fix fundamental data problems.
+Sophisticated algorithms can’t fix fundamental data problems.

 Product recommendations based on browsing history?
 That’s table stakes.
 Modern dynamic content includes local weather integration (showing raincoats when it’s actually raining in Manchester), real-time inventory updates (hiding sold-out items automatically), and even dynamic pricing based on customer lifetime value.

-One fascinating trend: dynamic content based on email client.
+One trend worth watching: dynamic content based on email client.
 Showing interactive AMP elements to Gmail users, simplified HTML to Outlook users, and dark-mode optimised designs to Apple Mail users.
 Same email, different experiences, all automatically adjusted.

 Gamification in email is having a moment.
-Scratch cards, spin-to-win wheels, and quiz elements aren’t just gimmicks – they’re driving serious engagement.
+Scratch cards, spin-to-win wheels, and quiz elements aren’t just gimmicks.
+They drive serious engagement.
 A fashion retailer I worked with added a style quiz to their welcome email.
 Completion rate?
 64%.
 Those who completed the quiz had 2.3x higher lifetime value.

-But here’s the reality check: interactive elements don’t work everywhere.
+But a reality check: interactive elements don’t work everywhere.
 Outlook still struggles with advanced CSS.
 Many corporate email servers strip out interactive components.
 You need fallbacks, always.
 The fanciest email in the world is worthless if half your list can’t see it properly.

 Did you know?
 According to SuperOffice’s research, emails with interactive elements see 300% higher click rates, but only 32% of brands are using them effectively.

 Accessibility isn’t optional anymore.
-It’s legally required in many jurisdictions and morally required everywhere.
+It’s legally required in many places and morally required everywhere.
 Plus, accessible emails perform better for everyone, not just those with disabilities.

 Here’s what most marketers miss: accessibility improvements often improve overall engagement.
 Larger fonts help everyone read on mobile.
 Clear CTAs help everyone understand what action to take.
 Simple language helps everyone grasp your message quickly.

-The legal market is shifting rapidly.
+The legal picture is shifting rapidly.
 The European Accessibility Act comes into full force in 2025, requiring digital communications to meet specific accessibility standards.
 Non-compliance isn’t just bad practice; it’s potentially expensive litigation.

 Dark mode usage has exploded to 82% on mobile devices and 64% on desktop.
-If your emails look broken in dark mode, you’re alienating the majority of your audience.
+If your emails look broken in dark mode, you’re alienating most of your audience.
 Yet most brands still design for light mode and hope for the best.

 The challenge with dark mode is that different email clients handle it differently.
 Some invert colours automatically, some don’t.
 Some respect your CSS, some override it.
 Testing across multiple clients and modes is key but time-consuming.

 Transparent PNGs are your friend.
 They adapt to both light and dark backgrounds.
 But logos and complex graphics need dual versions.
-Smart marketers are using CSS media queries to serve different images based on colour scheme preference.
+Smart marketers use CSS media queries to serve different images based on colour scheme preference.

 Pro tip: Use semantic HTML and system fonts where possible.
 They automatically adjust to user preferences and ensure consistent rendering across all modes and devices.